-A eutectic system is a system of a homogeneous mixture of substances that either melts or solidifies at a particular given temperature that is lower than the melting point of any of the mixture of any of the constituent elements.
+A eutectic system is a system of a homogeneous mixture of substances that either melts or solidifies at a particularly given temperature that is lower than the melting point of any of the mixture of any of the constituent elements.
 This particular temperature is known as the eutectic point.
 Thus, for a liquid mixture eutectic point or the eutectic temperature is the lowest temperature at which a liquid can exist before solidifying in a eutectic system.
 Thus, the eutectic point definition is that the eutectic temperature is the lowest point of the melting temperature over all of the mixing ratios for the involved component species.

 Eutectic System and Eutectic Temperature

 The Eutectic system is defined already in the introduction.
-Upon the heating of any of the other mixture ratio and on reaching the eutectic temperature, one of the component’s of the lattice will melt first in a eutectic system, while the temperature of the entire system of the mixture has to increase for all the other components of the component lattices for melting.
+Upon the heating of any of the other mixture ratios and on reaching the eutectic temperature, one of the component’s of the lattice will melt first in a eutectic system, while the temperature of the entire system of the mixture has to increase for all the other components of the component lattices for melting.
 On the other hand, a non-eutectic mixture cools down, each of the components of the mixture will solidify (during the formation of its lattice) at a unique and different temperature, until all of the material is solid.
 The phase diagram is shown below:

 The terms by which the eutectic point is characterized on a phase diagram are the eutectic percentage ratio (on the atomic or molecular ratio axis (X-axis) of the diagram) and the eutectic temperature (on the Y-axis of the diagram).
 Not all the binary alloys have a eutectic point and the reason for this is that the valence electrons of the component species are not always compatible, in any of the mixing ratios, to form a new type of joint crystal lattice of the mixture.
 An example of this is the silver-gold eutectic system: the melting point and the freezing point meet at the pure element endpoints of the atomic ratio axis while slightly separating in the mixture region of the axis.